 Part of my time this year is being spent as an adviser to two organisations that are merging.
 It makes an interesting example of a merger process.
-All relevant posts on the process are collected under the Merger process category.
+All relevant posts on the process are collected under the Merger tag.

 The merger is progressing.
 Since I last blogged, the organisation has been through a number of activities, including an employee engagement survey.

 The leadership are still doing well.
 It’s become apparent that familiarity between the overall leader and the site director in the larger organisation was hiding some capability issues on the part of the latter, while the site director at the smaller organisation is more prepared both for learning and for new approaches.
 While that was to be expected for the second site director, it wasn’t for the first.